biscodyl/tz-aio-userscript/README.md

     * Saved custom trackers with intelligent sorting (now fixed).
     * Add your own Select-to-search search-engines links.
     * Linked comment-links.
-    * Optinal no-referer url for all outgoing links.
+    * Optionalal no-referer url for all outgoing links.

 _1_ : Applies to all mirrors, unlike before.
 Old users settings are imported automatically.

 Under the hood